Stomach Cell Haploid Or Diploid

 Scientific or Theoretical Perspective

 From a genetic and evolutionary perspective, diploidy offers several advantages.
-It provides a backup copy of each gene, which can be crucial if one copy is damaged or mutated.
+Plus, it provides a backup copy of each gene, which can be crucial if one copy is damaged or mutated.
 This redundancy enhances the cell's ability to survive and function under various conditions.
 Additionally, diploid cells can undergo genetic recombination during meiosis (in germ cells), contributing to genetic diversity in offspring.

 Common Mistakes or Misunderstandings